storedsafe/storedsafe-browser-extension/README.md

 ### On Tab
   - [x] Offer to save on login if no matching url+username combo exists
-    - [ ] TODO: Only offer if credentials are new
   - [ ] Offer to choose fill